DanielFlockhart/Molecular-Generation/README.md

 Thank you for using the Molecular Generation project!
 We hope it proves to be useful for your chemical analysis and research.

+Issues - Colour is still taken into account in images and so is scaling and position